ManojKRISHNAPPA/Microdegree-26-12-2022/kubernetes/Minikube_setup (1).md

 https://docs.docker.com/engine/install/ubuntu/

-copy and paste 4 commands from there……then run below commands.
+copy and paste 4 commands from thereâ€¦â€¦then run below commands.